Front End Debt To Income Ratios Mortgage Guidelines

 Front End Debt To Income Ratios are normally not required on all loan programs.
 However, for FHA, there is a maximum front end and back end debt to income ratio requirement to get an approve/eligible per Automated Underwriting System Approval.

-- The maximum amount allowed for a FHA Automated Approval on front end debt to income ratios for mortgage loan borrowers with credit scores higher than 620 FICO is 46.9% and the back end cannot be greater than 56.9% DTI
+- The maximum amount allowed for an FHA Automated Approval on front end debt to income ratios for borrowers with credit scores higher than 620 FICO is 46.9% and the back end cannot be greater than 56.9% DTI

 - Minimum credit card monthly payments